Johann Sebastian Bach: Weimar, Arnstadt, and Mühlhausen (1703–1708)

 In 1706 Bach applied for a post as organist at the Blasius Church in Mühlhausen.
-As part of his application, he had a cantata performed at Easter, 24 April 1707, that resembles his later Christ lag in Todes Banden BMV 4.
+As part of his application, he had a cantata performed at Easter, 24 April 1707, that resembles his later Christ lag in Todes Banden, BWV 4.
 Bach's application was accepted a month later, and he took up the post in July.
 The position included higher remuneration, improved conditions, and a better choir.
 Bach persuaded the church and town government at Mühlhausen to fund an expensive renovation of the organ at the Blasius Church.
-In 1708 Bach wrote Gott ist mein König, a festive cantata for the inauguration of the new council, which was published at the council's expense.
-This was the only extant Bach cantata published in his lifetime.
+In 1708 Bach wrote Gott ist mein König, BWV 71, a festive cantata for the inauguration of the new council, which was published at the council's expense.
+This is the only extant Bach cantata published in his lifetime.
+Bach returned to Weimar in 1708, after Johann Ernst's death, as court organist.
+He worked with one of Johann Ernst's sons, also named Johann Ernst, who had a keen interest in music.
+The prince's interest in collecting music was sufficiently well known that in 1713, when one of Bach's pupils, P. D. Kräuter, requested a leave of absence to study in Weimar, he mentioned the French and Italian music the prince was expected to introduce there.
+The prince also composed, and Bach wrote the Organ Concerto No.1 in G Major, BWV 592, and Concerto for Organ solo in C major, BWV 595, after a theme by the prince.